-The Victor and Nancy Knight Living Tribute Award is presented at the CUC National Conference.
-Funds were received in 1996 for the purpose of establishing a perpetual fund to honour the ideals exemplified by the lives and work of Nancy and Victor Knight in furthering the principles of Unitarianism in Canada.
-As an encouragement for others to follow their example, an award is made annually from the income of the fund to a living person, who has made a notable contribution to the furthering of liberal religious principles in Canada.
+The Victor and Nancy Knight Living Tribute Award is presented at the CUC National Conference, which is held every other year.
+The award honours the ideals exemplified by the lives and work of Nancy and Victor Knight in furthering the principles of Unitarianism in Canada, and is presented to a living person who has, as a volunteer, contributed at the national level towards furthering these ideals.
+As an encouragement for others to follow the Knights’ example, an award is made annually from the income of the fund to the recipient.
+Check below for the notable list of Knight recipients.

 In 2020, the award was presented by Kim Hunter to Rev. Mark Morrison-Reed

 The Nancy and Victor Knight Living Tribute Award was created in 1961 and revived in 1995, to recognize individuals who have furthered the principles of Unitarianism Universalism and Liberal Religious principles in Canada.

 As an author and speaker, he has challenged us to confront racism in our denomination and society and to grow into a more diverse and truly inclusive religion.
 As a religious leader, he has inspired us with the intelligence of his thought and the depth of his compassion.
 As a leader in our Canadian denomination, his patience, wisdom and non-anxious presence helped bring about a new era in the CUC.

 The 2020-21 recipient of the Knight award is the Reverend Mark Morrison-Reed.

 In the 1990s, while a co-minister in Toronto, Mark played a critical role serving as facilitator between the CUC and the UUA as discussions began regarding the autonomy of the CUC.
 As the meetings became more formal, Mark was appointed to the CUC negotiating team.